danpla/dpscreenocr/doc/manual.md

 This section describes how to change some settings that are not available in the dpScreenOCR's interface.

-dpScreenOCR saves settings in settings.cfg — a plain text file that you can modify with any text editor.
+dpScreenOCR saves settings in settings.cfg.
 Depending on the platform, you can find it in the following directories:

 *   Windows: `%LOCALAPPDATA%\dpscreenocr`

-    You can paste this path to the folder address bar of File Explorer to open it. `%LOCALAPPDATA%` is an environment variable which usually expands to `C:\Users\(your name)\AppData\Local\`
+    You can paste this path to the folder address bar of File Explorer to open it. `%LOCALAPPDATA%` is an environment variable that usually expands to `C:\Users\(your name)\AppData\Local\`

 *   Unix-like systems: `~/.config/dpscreenocr`

 Each line in settings.cfg contains an option as a key-value pair.
-A value is a string, which, depending on the option, should represent a boolean (`true` or `false`), number (like `10` or `-5`), file path, arbitrary text, etc.
+A value is a string, which, depending on the option, represents a boolean (`true` or `false`), number (like `10` or `-5`), file path, etc.

 The value can contain the following escape sequences: